MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Connect-ExchangeOnline.md

 ```

 ### -EnableErrorReporting
-The EnableErrorReporting switch enables logging errors to a disk file on client machine.
+The EnableErrorReporting switch enables logging errors to a local file.
 You don't need to specify a value with this switch.

-By default, it creates 2 files in the %TMP% directory.
+By default, it creates 2 files in the %TMP% folder.
 You can use the LogDirectoryPath parameter to specify the location of the log files.

 ```yaml
 Type: SwitchParameter